 If you have trampoline storage boxes, bring them out.
 Lay down all trampoline parts and store them in different boxes.
 Keep the similar parts together like all springs in a box, mat and enclosure net in another box, etc.

-Don’t worry, if you don’t have boxes.
-Make several boxes of clothes or any other dry things and put the similar parts there.
-After packing all the parts keep them indoors such as your garage or store room.
+Don’t worry if you don’t have boxes.
+Make several boxes of clothes or any other dry things and put similar parts there.
+After packing all the parts, keep them indoors, such as in your garage or storeroom.
 That’s it!

 Bonus Tips on Trampoline Winter Care and Maintenance

 During the winter season, inspect the outside trampoline parts regularly and brush off the accumulated snow.
-If you find any damaged or broken part, replace it with a new one soon.
+If you find any damaged or broken parts, replace them with a new one soon.

 Weather Cover is a Must